sjoerdvandommelen/id5415/collections/_id5415/2-2-assignment.md

 In the previous(assignment 1) we wrote the minimal code enabling the control of the light bulb from Python.

-In next step, you will see the names `bulb` and `result` in one the line in python script.
+In the next step, you will see the names `bulb` and `result` in one the line in python script.
 These are the names of 2 variables.

 ## Task